Allocate Your Disk Space | How To Allocate A Hard Drive Space?

 Unallocated disk space refers to a section of your hard drive or storage device that does not belong to any partition, making it unusable.
 This area cannot be accessed to store new data or access any previously stored information.
 However, you can view it in the Disk Management section of your computer.

-It's important to note that unallocated space is different from free space, which refers to the unused area within an existing partition.
-Unallocated space is the portion of the hard drive that hasn't been partitioned, which means it could contain remnants of data, intact files, or temporary files that have been created and deleted.
+It’s important to note that unallocated space differs from free space, which refers to the unused area within an existing partition.
+Unallocated space is the portion of the hard drive that hasn’t been partitioned, which means it could contain remnants of data, intact files, or temporary files that have been created and deleted.

-How to Obtain Unallocated Space
+How to Obtain Unallocated Space on a Hard Drive?

 MethodDescription